Design-based finite-sample analysis for regression adjustment: INTRODUCTION

+\item \emph{Toward data‑driven proxies} (Appendix \ref{sec:additional_discussion}).
+We isolate the observable $Q$-geometric factors that enter these oracle envelopes and discuss how they may serve as practical proxies; establishing fully data-driven insertion envelopes is left as future work. \end{enumerate}

-Regression adjustment (RA), dating back to Fisher's ANCOVA, has long been used to improve precision in randomized experiments by leveraging pre-treatment covariates \citep{fisher1935design,kempthorne1952design,imbens2015causal}. \citet{freedman2008regression} criticized pitfalls of regression adjustment (efficiency loss under heterogeneity, inconsistent OLS SEs, $O_p(n^{-1})$ bias), while \citet{lin_ols2013} advocated fitting all treatment--covariate interactions (equivalently, arm-wise OLS with an intercept) to achieve asymptotic normality and non-inferiority to the difference-in-means (DiM) baseline.
-Recent refinements provide exact bias corrections and sharpen inference under complete randomization \citep[e.g.,][]{chang2024exact, fogarty2018regression}.
+\paragraph{Related Work.} Regression adjustment, dating back to Fisher's ANCOVA, has long been used to improve precision in randomized experiments by leveraging pre-treatment covariates \citep{fisher1935design,kempthorne1952design,imbens2015causal}. \citet{freedman2008regression} criticized pitfalls of RA (efficiency loss under heterogeneity, inconsistent OLS standard errors, and $O_p(n^{-1})$ bias), while \citet{lin_ols2013} advocated fitting all treatment--covariate interactions (equivalently, arm-wise OLS with an intercept) to achieve asymptotic normality and non-inferiority to the difference-in-means (DiM) baseline.
+Recent refinements provide exact bias corrections and sharpen inference in complete randomization \citep[]{chang2024exact, fogarty2018regression}.

-Beyond the classical fixed-$p$ regime, recent work establishes design-based asymptotics for RA as $p$ grows with $n$, including asymptotic normality up to $p=o(n^{1/2})$, with degree‑0 correction up to $o(n^{2/3})$, and via cross‑fitting up to $o(n^{3/4})$ under leverage regularity conditions \citep{lei2021regression,chiang2023regression}.
-Recently, these approaches are generalized to degree-$d$ ($d \geq 0$) corrections, yielding asymptotic normality up to $p=o(n^{\tfrac{d+2}{d+3}})$ \citep{song2025neumann}.
-High-dimensional methods under sparsity or semiparametric structure (e.g., lasso and double/debiased ML) also provide complementary guarantees, albeit typically in superpopulation or structured settings \citep{bloniarz2016lasso,chernozhukov2018double}.
-However, finite-sample, design-based guarantees that remain valid even when $p\ge n$ without additional modeling assumptions remain scarce; our results aim to bridge this gap.
+Beyond the classical fixed-$p$ regime, recent work establishes design-based asymptotics for RA as $p$ grows with $n$, including asymptotic normality up to $p=o(n^{1/2})$, extensions to $p=o(n^{2/3})$ with a degree-0 bias correction, and to $p=o(n^{3/4})$ via cross-fitting, under leverage regularity conditions \citep{lei2021regression,chiang2023regression}.
+This line of work is further extended to establish asymptotic normality up to $p=o(n^{\tfrac{d+2}{d+3}})$ with degree-$d$ corrections for all $d \geq 0$ \citep{song2025neumann}.
+High-dimensional methods under sparsity or semiparametric structure (e.g., lasso and double ML) also provide complementary guarantees, albeit typically in superpopulation or structured settings \citep{bloniarz2016lasso,chernozhukov2018double}.
+However, finite-sample, design-based guarantees that remain valid when $p \ge n$, without additional modeling assumptions, are still scarce; this paper aims to bridge this gap.